HOME SEARCH ALL TOPICS

 Greengrocers: a special display for the Empire Window Dressing Competition.
 The shop was in Finsbury Park, north London and belonged to Roy Eustance.
 The photo is courtesy of his relative Viv Nunn.

-Below is an enlargement of the display showing the propensity of apples and pears, ie homegrown produce with prices marked in the old money of shillings and pence.
-Only the bananas at the back and the grapes are imported.
+Below is an enlargement of the display showing the richness of the range.
+Note the bananas and grapes at the back which are most definitely imported.
+The prices of course are marked in the old money of shillings and pence.

 Old London greengrocers display showing the propensity of seasonal goods and the shillings and pence prices